top of page

 // Tattoo Ethos

-have always cared from the heart about art and tattooing, and the client's needs.
+have always cared from the heart about art, and my client's needs.
 Some colleagues have said i care too much!
 But obviously what we do is very important to the people involved, and can have a huge impact on our lives.
-It can be a challenging process to collaborate with clients and create the right magic! - so I always try to go the extra mile to make sure we get the desired result and more.
+It can be a challenging process to collaborate with clients and create the right magic! - so I always try to go the extra mile to make sure we get the desired result.

 Patience and freedom with the process is highly beneficial and appreciated... but I also fully understand the need for client input and comfort, so we are always trying to find the right balance.
 Needs can vary greatly from project to project.

-Every tattoo and art piece I do now I try to make special, and I'm aiming high, so always hoping to talk to the client about their likes and dislikes...and then get the support and belief to create something world-class.
+Every tattoo and art piece that I do now, I try to make special.
+I'm aiming high.
+I talk to the client about their likes and dislikes...and then get the support and belief to create something world-class.

 Imagination and the possibilities are always shifting & changing in modern tattooing.
 Going forward I'd like to create more big pieces with impact and soul...and avoid clichés.
 Art not just with beauty...but character, and truth.